setr/LiveStream/README.md

 Attempt #1/3: Trying to kill VM with tag f48dff2e-7fb7-49e8-b9bf-2013c9deff90...
 ```

 ## Important Notes
-* If you cancel the script early, or something goes wrong, make sure to go to digitalocean.com and destroy the VM yourself (named StreamServer).
+* If something goes wrong, make sure to go to digitalocean.com and destroy the VM yourself (named StreamServer), or call the `destroy_server` command.
 The script **does not** ensure multiple servers are not created.
 Each server will cost you $5/monthly if you never close them.
 * ffmpeg will be converting and streaming the video at the same time, in real time.
 If your computer converts slower than the bitrate of the video, you'll end up with a choppy stream.
 Consider converting the video beforehand in this case.
 * This uses the RTMP protocol, which communicates with Adobe Flash.
 Thus, you'll need flash installed to view the stream.
 * The server is not secure in any fashion and makes no check as to **who** is streaming the video to the server.
 It also doesn't stop other people from streaming videos through your server.
 Such malicious users won't really cost you anything, except eating up some of your bandwidth cap.